 Stay home if you’re sick, avoid crowded indoor spaces when possible, practice good hand hygiene, and consider wearing a well-fitted mask such as an N95 if you must be around others.
 Influenza isn’t acting alone this season; other respiratory viruses like RSV, COVID-19, and norovirus are also circulating, making vigilance and preventive measures even more important during holiday gatherings.

-Please let us know if you or someone you know has become sick by sharing the story in the comment section below.
+Please let us know if you or someone you know has become sick in the comment section below.
+You can help us maintain our surveillance of influenza and other pathogens by sharing this story.
 Thank you for helping us keep your friends and neighbors informed about the flu this winter.
+It is your dedication to this website and newsletter that allows us to keep reporting health stories that matter to you.